Barcheek Coral Trout, Common Coral Trout, Bluespotted Coral Trout, Passionfruit Coral Trout

 The why and how of sustainability

 QLD DPI considers Coral Trout to be Sustainably Fished

 Coral Trout is also considered Sustainably Fished in Commonwealth Fisheries, for more information on Government stock assessments and the Australian commercial fishery, see Here.

 CORAL TROUT are a very popular fish, having firm, moist, pearly white flesh with a delicate sweet flavour.

-They are prized in Asian restaurants and commonly served whole to show off its impressive appearance.
-Steam or roast whole with asian flavours and don’t forget the cheek meat when eating, it considered by some to be the best bit!
+They are prized in Asian restaurants and commonly served whole to show off their impressive appearance.
+Steam or roast whole fish with asian flavours.
+Don’t forget the cheek meat when eating, it’s considered by some to be the best bit!

 Coral Trout marries well with melted butter, use it as a sauce after steaming or poaching fillets.